cloudant-labs/graphdb-slate/source/includes/api/cqsearch.md

 A standard Lucene search expression would not necessarily fully 'understand' Cloudant's JSON based query syntax.
 Therefore, a translation between the two formats takes place.

 In the example given, the JSON query approximates to the English phrase: "match if the age expressed as a number is greater than five and less than or equal to infinity".
-The Lucene query corresponds to that phrase, where the text `_3a` within the fieldname is an example of the document content expansion mentioned earlier.
+The Lucene query corresponds to that phrase, where the text `_3a` within the fieldname corresponds to the `age:number` field, and is an example of the document content expansion mentioned earlier.

 #### A more complex example